 Probiotics are live bacteria which can be found in certain foods - fermented foods like kefir, kimchi, sauerkraut, miso, tofu and other soya products and sourdough bread.

 Eating fermented food is a good way to increase the amount of healthy bacteria in your gut but a lot of these bacteria are killed off by stomach acid and don't reach the colon where most bacteria reside.

 You can also take a probiotic supplement, preferably one that contains the two main types of beneficial bacteria - lactobacillus and bifidobacteria.

 To give as many bacteria as possible the chance to survive the acidic stomach bath and reach the colon, a probiotic supplement needs to contain anything between 100 million to a billion of each type.

-PS: The photo at the top is my gut-friendly pesto made with kale, watercress, spinach, chives, walnuts, sunflower seeds and black pepper.
+PS: The photo at the top is my gut-friendly pesto made with kale, watercress, spinach, chives, walnuts, sunflower seeds, black pepper and extra virgin olive oil.

 PPS: I love the book "Gut", by Giulia Enders.
 It's a bacteria page-turner!